atsushieno/aap-juce/README.md

 ## How to try it out?

-You would have to build and install each host and/or plugin from source so far, or look for the APKs from the build artifacts zip archives from successful GitHub Actions workflow runs.
-They could be installed via [AAP APK Installer](https://github.com/atsushieno/aap-ci-package-installer).
-Note that not all plugins are updated and there can be incompatible AAP protocol versions of the plugins, or outdated to not work properly on newer Android platforms.

-You need a host app and a plugin to try at least one plugin via one host.
-This repository does not contain any application within itself.
+To avoid duplicates I removed description here.
+Check out [aap-core](https://github.com/atsushieno/aap-core) README instead.

 The host can be either `aaphostsample` in aap-core repo, a project [aap-juce-simple-host](https://github.com/atsushieno/aap-juce-simple-host) that is somewhat tailored for AAP and mobile UI, `AudioPluginHost` in [aap-juce-plugin-host-cmake](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support), or [UAPMD](https://github.com/atsushieno/uapmd).
 Since JUCE hosts themselves are not really reliable as JUCE is in general not well designed and tailored for Android, @atsushieno recommends UAPMD as the most reliable native host application as of 2026.

-The plugin can be either `aappluginsample` in aap-core repo (useless, but less likely to crash), or any plugin on the [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).
+## App Build Instruction

 For those `aap-juce-*` repositories, `make` will build them. (`Makefile` does not sound cool, but it is at least distinct from `CMakeLists.txt` for Android app itself...)

-For JUCE apps that still use Projucer (we often scrap them and create `CMakeLists.txt` by ourselves in our ports), JUCE Android apps are generated and built under `Builds/Android/app/build/outputs/` in each app directory.
-Though we typically use Android Studio and open `Builds/Android` and then run or debug there, once top-level `make` ran successfully.

-For those projects that use CMake, it is `app/build/outputs`.

-## App Build Instruction

 ### CI builds

 aap-juce itself is a set of JUCE modules that itself does not "build".
 But still, there are [reusable GitHub Actions workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) under `.github` directory: one for CMake based projects and another for Projucer based projects.
 They are kind of normative build instructions (in that it is offered by ourselves).

 The actual build is one `make` call if all conditions are met.
-In other words, every project that uses the workflow is adjusted to build with that.
+In other words, every aap-juce-* project that uses the workflow is adjusted to build with that.

 As long as other project follows the same structure, you can reuse it too.
 It is safe to use the versioned workflow by commit rev. as we will be making breaking changes.